-If we want to stop the bathtub from overflowing we have to turn the taps off and pull the plug to lower the water level.
+Figure 8: If we want to stop the bathtub from overflowing we have to turn the taps off and pull the plug to lower the water level.
 We can think of the total amount of water a tub can hold before overflowing as a water budget.
 The same idea applies to the atmosphere.
 There is a total amount of greenhouse gas pollution that the atmosphere can hold before temperature increases become dangerous.
-The global carbon budget is being used rapidly meaning we have to cut the emissions going into the air (turning off the taps) and we have to pull the plug to suck up more carbon (increase sinks).
+The global carbon budget is being used rapidly meaning we have to cut the emissions going into the air (turning off the taps) and we have to pull the plug to suck up more carbon (increase sinks). particularly through increasing green cover with forests and perennial plants (pulling the plug).
 You can think of the total amount of water that a bathtub can hold as a water budget.
 Scientists think of the atmosphere in a similar way when they think about how much greenhouse gas can be released into the atmosphere before exceeding dangerous increases in global temperature which, in turn, would have serious impacts on the climate.
-There is now a general scientific and political consensus that the world should act to keep global temperature increases to "well below 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 °C above pre-industrial levels.24 This is what countries around the world, including Canada, agreed to at the United Nations climate change negotiations held in Paris, France in 2015.
-The world has already seen global average temperature increase by 1 degree Celsius above pre-industrial levels (and in Canada and New Brunswick we have warmed more than that amount), and global emissions are still increasing.
+There is now a general scientific and political consensus that the world should act to keep global temperature increases to "well below 2°C above pre-industrial levels" and to pursue efforts to limit the temperature increase to 1.5 °C above preindustrial levels.24 This is what countries around the world, including Canada, agreed to at the United Nations climate change negotiations held in Paris, France in 2015.
+The world has already seen global average Fig. 9.
+Carbon Countdown temperature increase of 1 degree Celsius above preindustrial levels (and in Canada and New Brunswick we have warmed more than that amount), and global emissions are still increasing.
 Climate experts have calculated how much carbon dioxide, or carbon budget, is available to have a 66% chance of staying below 2 degrees Celsius: 21 years is all that remains and it declines every year.
-If we account for other greenhouse gases; or want to have a greater probability of success (would you get in a plane that had a 33% chance of crashing?); or aim to keep global temperature increases closer to 1.5 degrees Celsius then the budget is even smaller and the timeline shorter (less than 7 years; Figure 8).
+If we account for other greenhouse gases; or want to have a greater probability of success (would you get on a plane that had a 33% chance of crashing?); or aim to keep global temperature increases closer to 1.5 degrees Celsius then the budget is even smaller and the timeline shorter (less than 7 years; Figure 9).
 The implications are clear: by 2030 the world (and that means Canada and New Brunswick), needs to be well on the way to phasing out fossil fuels and transitioning to a cleaner, more efficient and renewable energy system.